How to apply

 - Your entry is out-of-scope for the prize, i.e, if the entry is not a diagnostic test.

 If your entry is unsuccessful, you will be informed of this decision by e-mail within two months of the relevant quarterly application deadline.

 Prize Advisory Panel

 Any entries that are judged by our expert external assessors, that fully meet or are close to meeting the prize criteria will be sent to the Prize Advisory Panel for further assessment.
 The Prize Advisory Panel will review these entries and if they believe that your entry meets the criteria to win the Prize, you will be invited for an interview.
 Following the interview, if the Panel agree that you have met the criteria you will be invited to take part in independent testing.

 Testing will take place over the six months following the Prize Advisory Panel’s decision.
 If the Panel judges that the testing confirms that the entry meets the criteria, they will recommend the entry as a potential winner to the Longitude Committee.

 If the Longitude Committee agree that your entry meets the criteria and the Prize aims, the entry will be awarded the Longitude Prize.

-If no entry is judged by the Longitude Committee to have met all of the requirements and Prize aims set out in the Prize Rules, the competition will be reviewed on the 31 December 2020.
-See more info here on the extension.
+If no entry is judged by the Longitude Committee to have met all of the requirements and Prize aims set out in the Prize Rules, the competition will be reviewed on the 30 September 2022.